 Together, Git and GitHub form the heart of the modern developer’s toolkit.
 Similar to Salesforce apps, hundreds of integrators have developed tools to customize and extend GitHub's functionality based on your preferences.
 This growing ecosystem performs essential tasks such as project management, continuous integration testing, deployment, code review, and more.
 A developer may use GitHub daily, but it would likely not be the only tool used.

 Here are a few notable examples:

-GitHub is not a complete development environment.
-While it does contain a simple UI for making changes, most developers prefer to work locally in an integrated development environment (IDE).
-Modern text editors such as Sublime Text, Atom, and Eclipse (using the Force.com IDE 2 for Salesforce developers) are becoming more popular as they apply the same customizable approach that combines simple text editing with thousands of user-created packages to enhance and customize workflows.
+Although Github does contain a simple UI for making changes, most developers prefer to work locally in an integrated development environment (IDE).
+Modern text editors such as Sublime Text, Atom, and VSCode with Salesforce Extensions are becoming more popular as they apply the same customizable approach that combines simple text editing with thousands of user-created packages to enhance and customize workflows.

 Continuous integration (CI) and continuous deployment (CD) applications are some of the most powerful tools you can add to your workflow.
 With GitHub, these CI and CD integrations test, build, and deploy your project based on specifications stored in the repository.
-These essential integrations cut down on time and frustration of running manual tests, the inconsistencies of “it works on my machine,” and waiting for others to perform simple reviews or tests.
+These integrations cut down on time and frustration of running manual tests with inconsistent results ("that's strange, it works on my machine”) and waiting for others to perform simple reviews or tests.